jnsturgis/hard_discs2/README.md

 The various objects referenced in the configuration are made up of one or more beads (or atoms).
-Atoms have various properties, such as size and color and determine how the various objects interact.
+Atoms have various properties, such as size and color and objects interact through their atoms.
 The organization of the various atoms to make up objects is described by a topology file that is described in detail [here](@ref topology_file).

 The interactions between the different atoms is defined by a force field.
-This data structure defines the properties of the different atom types, and teir pairwise interactions.
+This data structure defines the properties of the different atom types, and their pairwise interactions.
 The force field is saved in a file that is described [here](@ref force_field_file).

-# Compilation, installation and testing
+## Compilation, installation and testing

-* Need the BOOST library
+* Currently the implementation needs parts of the BOOST library
 * Running 'make' in the root directory should compile everything including the documentation.

-# Tutorial
+## Tutorial